 It's rare to encounter a floppy disk today, but floppy disks played a central role in software distribution and data storage for personal computing for almost thirty years.
-Today, the only place a computer user is likely to see a floppy disk is as the menu icon for storage on the density and Zip formats and, of these, the 3.5HD format 1.44 megabyte capacity floppy is by far the most prevalent legacy floppy disk format.
+Today, the only place a computer user is likely to see a floppy disk is as the menu icon for storage on the menu bar of Microsft Office applications.